The five best activities to experience on a Brisbane to Townsville road trip

 Springbrook National Park

-• The most accessible and popular trail is Natural Bridge, which takes about an hour to complete and is suitable for almost everyone, with a paved path leading you through a basalt cave.
+• The most accessible and popular trail is Natural Bridge, which takes about an hour to complete and is suitable for almost everyone.
+Walk the paved path leading you through a basalt cave.

 Glass House Mountains

-On the drive from Brisbane to Townsville, you’ll have the option to stop at the Glass House Mountains near the Sunshine Coast.
+You can stop at the Glass House Mountains near the Sunshine Coast on the drive from Brisbane to Townsville.
 Comprising eleven rugged volcanic peaks, this stunning attraction offers walking tracks, horse trails and abseiling.

-• Take a short walk (10 minutes) up to the Mountain View lookout with views over Mount Beerwah, Mount Coonowrin, Mount Tibberoowuccum and Mount Tunbubudla.
-If the little legs are up for it, continue on the Tibrogargan Circuit walking around the base of Mount Tibrogargan through casuarina groves, open eucalypt and melaleuca forests.
+• Take a short walk (10 minutes) up to the Mountain View lookout, with amazing views over Mount Beerwah, Mount Coonowrin, Mount Tibberoowuccum and Mount Tunbubudla.
+If the little legs are up for it, continue on the Tibrogargan Circuit, walking around the base of Mount Tibrogargan through casuarina groves and open eucalypt and melaleuca forests.
 (Allow about one and a half hours to complete this 4.1-kilometre circuit of a moderate grade.)

 Australia Zoo

-One hour north of Brisbane on Queensland’s Sunshine Coast is the world-famous Australia Zoo, Home of The Crocodile Hunter.
+Drive one hour north of Brisbane on Queensland’s Sunshine Coast, and you’ll arrive at the world-famous Australia Zoo—home of The Crocodile Hunter.
 Stretched across more than 110 acres of beautiful land and with more than 1200 amazing animals, it’s the most interactive conservation destination on the planet.

-• For an interactive animal experience like cuddling a koala, you’ll want to book in advance.
+• You'll want to book in advance for an interactive animal experience like cuddling a koala.
 But either way, a spontaneous visit will be worth the trip.

 An Ibis at Rockhampton zoo.